drmikesamy/multiurls/README.md

 ## Getting Started

 This project runs on a LAMP stack.
-The folder named 'config' goes outside the root directory as it contains the MySQL database login details.
+The folder named 'config' goes outside the root directory as it contains the MySQL database login details - when you move it make sure you change the reference in index.php.
 The file named dbinstallSQL.txt contains the SQL to recreate the database locally.

 ### Prerequisites